kailash8/databricks/Mount ADLS on to Azure Databricks/1-Configure Databricks CLI for new Azure Databricks Workspace.md

 4. Install databricks-cli (wherever you want, can be python Virtual Environment or any other CLI)
 5. Try given command. --> databricks configure --token --profile demoprofile (any name just avoid changes in default profile)
 6. Prompt will be generated for host and token.
 Enter write details.
-7. Check it was successful attempt or not. command: databricks fs ls --profile demoprofile
+7. Check it was successful attempt or not. command: databricks fs ls --profile testadlsdb
 8. databricks-results directory should get generated if it is successful.